SvenTiigi/WhatsNewKit/README.md

 })
 ```

-If you wish to animate all views with the same type simply apply it to the configuration.
+If you wish to animate all views with the same type you can do so by simply applying it to the configuration.

 ```swift
 // Global Animation-Type for all WhatsNewViewController components